herguad/da_stats/README.md

 <img src="imgs\year_genre_corr.png" alt="gen_year_corr">
 </p>

-As regards possible correlations between movie genre and duration of the movies, applying the same procedure for these variables with the corresponding labelling, fitting and transforming as before, correlation results in a very low value as well, in this case, barely over 0.25:
+As regards possible correlations between movie genre and duration, applying the same procedure for these variables with the corresponding labelling, fitting and transforming as before, correlation results in a very low value as well, in this case, barely over 0.25.

 <p align="center">
 <img src="imgs\corr_gen_dur.png" alt="gen_dur_corr">